tdpg20232a/final-project-bali-aga/Design.md

 - The ITQ will be administered before the museum tours to assess baseline immersive tendencies.

 ### Subjects
-- University students in the age of 20-22
+- Balinese University students in the age of 20-22
 - Tech savvy